What are the differences between Regulation CF and Regulation A+?

 - Must be incorporated in the US

-- Primary place of business be in the United States or Canada
+- Primary place of business must be in the United States or Canada

 - Seeking to raise $1,070,000 or less for the first round

 To see all Regulation Crowdfunding offerings currently on StartEngine, go to the StartEngine Discover page.

 Regulation A+ (also known as Title IV of The JOBS Act or Reg A+) allows companies to raise up to $50 million from both accredited investors and the general public.
 This regulation is similar to a traditional initial public offering (IPO).
 However, in a Reg A+ offering a company soliciting investments from the general public will remain private.
 Additionally, Reg A+ offerings allow companies to raise capital faster and less expensively than in an IPO.

 Is my company a good fit for Reg A+?